rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="identity-provider-initiated-logon" class="anchor" href="#identity-provider-initiated-logon">Identity-Provider initiated logon</a>

-Alike Service-Provider initiated logon, with Idp-initiated logon users land to RabbitMQ management ui with a valid token.
+Like Service-Provider initiated logon, with Idp-initiated logon users get to the RabbitMQ Management UI with a valid token.
-These two scenarios below are examples of Idp-initiated logon:
+The following scenarios are examples of Idp-initiated logon:

-* RabbitMQ is behind a web portal which conveniently allow users to navigate directly to RabbitMQ fully authenticated
+* RabbitMQ is behind a web portal which conveniently allow users to navigate directly to RabbitMQ fully authenticated.
-* There is an OAuth2 proxy in between users and RabbitMQ which intercepts their requests and forwards them to RabbitMQ injecting the token into the HTTP `Authorization` header
+* There is an OAuth2 proxy in between users and RabbitMQ which intercepts their requests and forwards them to RabbitMQ inserting the token into the HTTP `Authorization` header.

 The latter scenario is demonstrated [here](oauth2-examples-proxy.html).
 The former scenario is covered in the following section.

-#### Idp-initiated logon via the login endpoint
+#### Idp-initiated Logon using the Login Endpoint

-A web portal offers their authenticated users, the option to navigate to RabbitMQ by submitting a form with their OAuth  token in `access_token` form field as it is illustrated below:
+A web portal offers their authenticated users the option to navigate to RabbitMQ by submitting a form with their OAuth token in the `access_token` form field as provided below:

 <pre class="lang-plain">